Skip to main content

 Transfer Students

-• Holokai Requirements for students transferring with an associate’s degree
+• Holokai Requirements for students transferring with an associate’s degree:

 • There are some helpful online tools and information available through BYU–Hawaii Career Services.

-• Application of transfer credit will be determined on a course by course equivalency basis.
-All transfer courses with a C- grade or better will be accepted by BYU–Hawaii as general education credit, major credit or elective credit.
+• All transfer courses with a C- grade or higher will be accepted by BYU–Hawaii.
 Credit for courses of a remedial nature (usually numbered 99 and below) will not be transferable.
 BYU–Hawaii does not transfer grade point averages (GPA) when transferring credits from other institutions.

 • Please send all official and sealed transcripts to: